Caldicott Principles – A Complete Guide

 What are the Caldicott Principles?

-The Caldicott Principles, developed in 1997, provide a framework of guidelines that help health organisations ensure proper treatment of patient-identifying information.
-Following the principles helps organisations make correct decisions when handling this information, and works to protect patient confidentiality in a variety of situations.
+Developed in 1997, the Caldicott Principles provide a framework to help health organisations ensure proper handling of patient-identifying information.
+Following the principles helps organisations make correct decisions when processing this information and works to protect patient confidentiality in a variety of situations.

 Organisations and those working within them must be able to determine when sharing confidential patient information could breach data protection laws.

-When potential conflicts or difficult decisions arise, the Caldicott Principles can aid with decision making.
-The Principles additionally provide for secure methods of transfer for sensitive patient information to other agencies such as police, Social Services, the education system and the judicial system.
+When potential conflicts or difficult decisions arise, the Caldicott Principles can aid with decision-making.
+The principles also cover secure transfer methods of sensitive patient information to other agencies such as the police, social services, the education system and the judicial system.

 Where Did the Principles Come From?

-The Caldicott Principles were developed after a review of NHS patient data handling practices.
-At the time, the rise of technology and data collection made cause for concern that patient-identifying data could be too easily shared, and privacy could be too easily breached.
+The Caldicott Principles were developed after a review of NHS patient data handling.
+At the time, the rise of technology and data collection caused concern that patient-identifying data could be too easily shared and that privacy could be too easily breached.

-Chaired by Dame Fiona Caldicott, the review led to identification of best practices concerning data security.
-The original six principles set out in 1997 have been expanded twice (in 2013 and 2020), and now the list includes eight caldicott principles.
+Chaired by Dame Fiona Caldicott, the review led to the identification of best practices concerning data security.
+The original six principles set out in 1997 have been expanded twice (in 2013 and 2020), and now the list includes eight Caldicott Principles.

-The principles rest on the idea that patients should have as much control as possible over their personal information.
-And that patients should be assured that the information held by health and social care organisations is safe from unnecessary disclosure.
-Patients should also have full confidence in the systems that hold this information.
+The principles are built on the idea that patients should have as much control as possible over their personal information and that patients should be assured that the information held by health and social care organisations is safe from unnecessary disclosure.
+Patients should also have complete confidence in the systems that hold this information.

 • Date of birth

-• Any photos, video or audio recordings or images of the patient
+• Image, including photos, video or audio recordings

-Health conditions or results that may be used to directly or indirectly to identify the patient are also considered identifiable information.
-For example, this could include rare diseases, specific drug treatments or results of statistical analyses using micro sample sizes that may lead to individuals being identified.
+Health conditions or results that may be used directly or indirectly to identify the patient are also considered identifiable information.
+For example, this could include rare diseases, specific drug treatments or results of statistical analyses using small sample sizes.

 8 Caldicott Principles

-There are eight principles to properly handle patient information for healthcare professionals.
+There are eight principles for healthcare professionals to properly handle patient information.

-Principle 1: Justify the purpose(s) for using confidential information
+Principle 1: Justify the Purpose for Using Confidential Information

 Each time confidential information is used or transferred, the purpose of doing so must be clearly defined, examined and documented.
 An appointed Caldicott Guardian should review each action, use or transfer to ensure that patient privacy is protected as much as possible.
-Even and especially if the same patient information is being shared multiple times, the guardian should examine each instance for propriety.
+If the same patient information is being shared multiple times, the Guardian must examine each instance for propriety.

-The inclusion of confidential information should be limited to purposes that require it.
+Confidential information should be limited to purposes that require it.
 In other words, confidential information should be left out whenever possible.
-If a specified purpose requires the use or sharing of confidential information, the information shared should be carefully limited to the scope of the purpose.
+If a specified purpose requires the use or sharing of confidential information, it must be carefully limited to the scope of the purpose.
 The need to identify individuals should be weighed at each step of the process, and alternatives should be used whenever possible.

-When the use of confidential information is necessary and unavoidable, the amount of information used should be kept to an absolute minimum.
+When the use of confidential information is unavoidable, the amount of information used should be kept to an absolute minimum.
 Only the information pertaining to a task should be made available.
-Tasks and purposes requiring confidential information should be be completed with minimal privacy breach.
+Tasks and purposes requiring confidential information should be completed with minimal intrusion into personal matters or information.

-The only people given access to confidential information should be those who truly need access.
-These people should only be given the items they need to see.
-To this end, access controls or split information flows may be beneficial.
+Only people who truly need it should be given access to confidential information and access should be limited to the items they need to see.
+Access controls or split information flows are helpful for this.

-Action must be taken to ensure that personnel who work with, handle, organise, receive or transmit confidential data fully understand their responsibility and obligation to protect patient and service user confidentiality.
-Action could include special training, instructions built into a system, signage, memos, or other methods of training and reminding.
+Personnel who work with, handle, organise, receive or transmit confidential data must fully understand their duty to protect patient and service user confidentiality.
+These employees should be given special training, and additional reminders should be built into the systems they use.

-If a health or social care worker finds that sharing information is in the best interest of the patient, they should be able to do so with confidence, provided that they follow the other Principles.
-The policies of their employer, regulator, and professional bodies or associations should support professionals in these decisions.
+If a health or social care worker finds that sharing information is in the best interest of the patient, they should be able to do so with confidence, provided that they follow the other principles.
+These decisions to share should be supported by their employer, regulator, and professional bodies or associations.

-Some circumstances in which sharing may meet such criteria are when:
+Circumstances in which sharing may meet such criteria include:

-• The patient is being transferred from one hospital to another for further treatment
+• Patients are transferred from one hospital to another for further treatment

-• The patient, or others to whom they are connected, may be at risk of harm
+• Patients, or others they’re connected to, may be at risk of harm

-• The patient poses a risk to themselves or others
+• Patients pose a risk to themselves or others

 • A crime may be prevented by sharing the information

-• The patient has died and their relatives need to be identified
+• A patient has died, and their relatives need to be identified

-• The information has been requested by legal authority or court order
+• Information has been requested by a legal authority or court order

-Patients and service users should have clear expectations about how and why their confidential information is shared, and what choices are available to them regarding such.
+Patients and service users should have clear expectations about how and why their confidential information is shared and what choices are available to them when it happens.
 Organisations should follow proper procedures closely when handling confidential information.
-This procedure should, at minimum, include providing patients with accessible, relevant, and appropriate information about the process.
-Patients may need to participate more in the process depending on the case.
+At a minimum, organisations should provide patients with accessible, relevant, and appropriate information about the process.
+Some patients may need to participate more in the process, depending on the case.

 How many Caldicott Principles are there